As stated in the conditional offer, you must complete and return health forms (Immunisation History and Health Declaration) by the specified date.

 The guidance below is applicable to MBChB students only.

-Students commencing the course in 2020 are offered for the first time the opportunity to undertake EPPs during their clinical placements.
+Students are offered the opportunity to undertake EPPs during their clinical placements.

 We believe that it offers an additional valuable learning experience for students, though undertaking EPPs is not a required course component.